kblomqvist/yasha/README.md

 ### Using Python objects of any type in YAML

 For security reasons, the built-in YAML parser is using the `safe_load` of [PyYaml](http://pyyaml.org/wiki/PyYAML).
-This limits variables to be simple Python objects like integers or lists.
+This limits variables to simple Python objects like integers or lists.
 To work with a Python object of any type, you can overwrite the built-in implementation of the parser.

 ```python
 # extensions.py